AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/taxonomy.md

 1. The Page Editor opens, showing the taxonomy.

-   * The view in the Page Editor is view only.
+   * The taxonomy page is read-only in the Page Editor.

    ![Edit taxonomy](assets/taxonomy/edit-page.png)